 09 of 10

 Traditional Red and Green

-For the traditionalists out there, we haven't forgotten you!
 Red and green are indeed the most recognizable colors of the season, and with good reason.
-Boughs of holly, candy cane stripes...
-You get the idea.
-To make it feel fresh, layer in a variety of shades—deep burgundy and cherry red with hunter green and bright young pine all go brilliantly together and give depth and interest to your holiday decor.
+To make it feel fresh, layer in a variety of shades—deep burgundy and cherry red with hunter green and bright young pine, which all go brilliantly together and give depth and interest to your holiday decor.
 This dramatic tablescape comes from Modern Dining Tables and shows how sophisticated this classic combo can still be.Continue to 11 of 11 below.

 Mixed Metallics and Black

 Finally, here's a bit of color scheme inspiration for your New Year's Eve party.
 In this instance, we love to rely on some classic colors of the holiday—glittering metallics!
-But adding a hint of black adds some sophistication and depth, plus, will support the energy of the party if you've asked your guests to dress up a bit!
-This fun display from Frog Prince Paperie uses a fun top hat as part of the color and decor, and could be used for photos later on!
+Adding a hint of black adds some sophistication and depth, plus it will support the energy of the party if you've asked your guests to dress up a bit!
+This fun display from Frog Prince Paperie uses a fun top hat as part of the color and decor and could be used for photos later on!